Phonics and Early Reading

 How we teach Phonics

 Phonics is a way of teaching children to read and write by segmenting and blending individual sounds.
 Every letter and different combinations of letters make particular sounds.
-Currently, we follow the Letters and Sounds Programme of teaching, which is split into 6 phases that systematically build on skills and knowledge of previous learning.
+Currently, we follow The Little Wandle Programme.
 We use the Letter Join Programme to help develop letter formation.
 In Reception we use non cursive handwriting to begin with and leading up to Summer term we begin to teach the children how to lead out to prepare them for Year 1.
 From Year 1 children use lead in and lead out.
 EYFS and KS1 letter formation examples can be found at the bottom of the page.

 Children in Reception and Year 1 take part in daily phonics sessions and from Year 2 upwards children access Pathways to Spell.
-Any child in Year 2 upwards who would benefit from additional Phonics teaching will receve this support.
+Any child in Year 2 upwards who would benefit from additional Phonics teaching will receve this support called 'Rapid Catch-up' which is part of The Little Wandle Programme.
 Phonics sessions are roughly 20 minute sessions which focus on key reading skills such as decoding, segmenting and blending to read words and segmenting the sounds in words to spell.
-During Phonics lessons we also teach children to read and write ‘tricky words’ which are also known as ‘sight words.’
-These are words that you cannot sound out using phonics.

 Key vocabularly adults and children use in Phonics, Reading and Writing